sunpy/sunpy/docs/dev_guide/logger.rst

     raise ValueError("The following error occurred.")

-For more information on exceptions see the :ref:python:bltin-exceptions
+For more information on exceptions see the :ref:`python:bltin-exceptions` documentation.